-9.2.2.5 Drive Current and Power Dissipation
+9.2.2.2 Drive Current and Power Dissipation

-The UCC27523/4/5/6 family of drivers are capable of delivering 5-A of current to a MOSFET gate for a period of several-hundred nanoseconds at $V{DD}$ = 12 V. High peak current is required to turn the device ON quickly.
+The UCC27524A1-Q1 driver is capable of delivering 5-A of current to a MOSFET gate for a period of several-hundred nanoseconds at VDD = 12 V. High peak current is required to turn the device ON quickly.
 Then, to turn the device OFF, the driver is required to sink a similar amount of current to ground which repeats at the operating frequency of the power device.
-The power dissipated in the gate-driver device package depends on the following factors:
+The power dissipated in the gate driver device package depends on the following factors:

-- Gate charge required of the power MOSFET (usually a function of the drive voltage VGS, which is very close to input bias supply voltage VDD due to low VOH drop-out)

-- Switching frequency
+- Gate charge required of the power MOSFET (usually a function of the drive voltage VGS, which is very close to input bias supply voltage VDD due to low VOH drop-out) - Switching frequency

-- · Use of external gate resistors
+· Use of external gate resistors

-Because UCC2752x features very low quiescent currents and internal logic to eliminate any shoot-through in the output driver stage, their effect on the power dissipation within the gate driver can be safely assumed to be negligible.
+Because UCC27524A1-Q1 features very low quiescent currents and internal logic to eliminate any shoot-through in the output driver stage, their effect on the power dissipation within the gate driver can be safely assumed to be negligible.